 What You Do:

-- Look around the house and try to find 10 items that represent Mexican culture.
+- Look around the house and try to find 10 items that represent Latino culture.
 Your neighborhood grocery store is a great place to go, too.
 If necessary, do a little research ahead of time to find major themes or icons that your child can identify.

 - Next, grab your camera and snap close up shots of those objects.
 If you’re at the grocery store, for example, take a picture of 1 jicama, 2 jalapeno peppers, 3 jars of salsa, etc. Let your child decide which objects he wants to include in his book.